JosiahJack/Voxen/README.md

 Modifications are of course welcome, however.
 The hope is that everything is quite straightforward.

-Based on SDL2 and OpenGL 4.5+, this engine attempts to leverage low latency and GPU driven rendering methods with minimal state changes and maximum flexibility with user customizable entities.
+Based on GLFW and OpenGL 4.3+, this engine attempts to leverage low latency and GPU driven rendering methods with minimal state changes and maximum flexibility with user customizable entities.
 Heavy use of SSBOs is made though this is still compatible with old hardware and GL drivers from 15yrs ago; further very few GL